tomtone/project-euler/README.md

-# project-euler Results
+# project-euler results
-Times and Memory Usages are based on the final run
+times and memory usages are based on the final run

 | Problem | Time | Memory |
 | ---- | ---- | ---- |